-- Signal to indicate intent to turn into a parking space. - · Move forward until the steering wheel is aligned with the first pavement line marking the space. - Look at the middle of the parking space and turn the wheel sharply at a slow, controlled speed. - · Steer toward the center of the space, straightening the wheel upon entry. - Stop when the front bumper is six inches from the curb or from the end of the space.
+- Signal to indicate intent to turn into a parking space. - Leave approximately 5 feet from the rear of adjacent parked vehicles. - Move forward until the steering wheel is aligned with the first pavement line marking the space. - Look at the middle of the parking space and turn the wheel sharply at a slow, controlled speed. - Steer toward the center of the space, straightening the wheel upon entry.